warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 2. Index the geometry object using Cloudant Geo defined `st_index` function.
 3. Search the indexed geometry object by using various geometries and geometric relationships.

+### Using Cloudant Geospatial through the Dashboard

+The Dashboard lets you perform several geospatial tasks:

+*	Quick and easy visualisation of data stored in spatial indexes.
+*	Spatial query construction.
+*	Visualisation of spatial query results.

+Before using the geospatial capability through the dashboard, you must have some spatially indexed data within a database.

+To access the geospatial area of the dashboard, perform the following steps:

+1. Select the database containing spatially indexed data.
+2. Select the Design Documents menu.
+3. Select the Design Document that contains the definition of the spatial index.
+A 'Geospatial Indexes' sub menu appears for the spatial index.
+4. Select the Geospatial Index for your data.
+A map view appears, showing a small selection of the spatial features contained within the index.
+5. To see a JSON view of the index, click the corresponding button of the map view.

+You can construct spatial queries using the drawing menu available on the map view.
+To construct a spatial query:

+1. Open the drawing menu in the map view.
+2. Select the geometry type you require.
+3. Click in the map view to define the geospatial area.

+Depending on the geometry type you specify, a default spatial relation is chosen for you.
+The exact relation is visible by selecting the Options menu.

+The lower area of the map view provides tools that let you select how many spatial features are displayed at once, up to a maximum of 200 at a time.
+To see the other results from your geospatial query, page through them by clicking the left or right arrow buttons.

 ### GeoJSON

 [GeoJSON format](http://geojson.org/geojson-spec.html) is used to express a variety of geographic data structures, including: